NITHISHM2410/flax-pilot/README.md

 ```

 ### 🧮 Create loss_fn
-A function that takes these certain params as written below in the code and returns scalar loss, dict of loss & metrics values.<br>
+A function that takes these certain params as written below in the code and returns scalar loss, dict of loss, mutable variables and tracker updates.<br>

 Key names **lt**, **mt** shouldn't be changed anywhere, as training loops depend on those keys.
 Subkey names, **loss**, **F1** are free to be changed
 but must match across **loss_metric_tracker_dict** and **loss_metric_value_dict**.<br>